ghoomfrog/silili/README.md

 ## Adjectives

 Adjectives in Lil Si come before the word or phrase they modify.
 Just like in English, the modification can be relation-based or identity-based.
-For example, *mun man* can mean *human of the moon* or *human that is the moon*.
+For example, *mun man* can mean *human of the moon* or *human who is the moon*.

 ## Plurals